MarkCondello/dev-notes/WP/plugin_development/sql-tables.md

 ## Loading a custom template from the plugin

 In order to load a template from our plugin we can use the ['template_include' filter](https://developer.wordpress.org/reference/hooks/template_include/).
-This hook tells wordpress to load a specific template for a specific page url.
+In this example we use this hooks callback function *loadTemplate* to load a specific template based on a specific page url.

 ```
 public function __construct()